 Recently a large financial services company suggested that each retiree beginning at age 65 and using Medicare as their chosen health insurance protection vehicle could face an out of pocket expense of over $240,000 during their lifetime.
-The amount needed is expected to be a huge factor in determining how much should be set aside in a savings vehicle to cover this projected cost, what is unknown at this time is the potential increase over the years as the expense of general medical services increases.
+The amount needed is expected to be a huge factor in determining how much should be set aside in a savings vehicle to cover this projected cost, what is unknown at this time is the potential increase over the years at the expense of general medical services increases.
 Some experts suggest an annual increase of 3 to 8% is not excessive.

-The percentage of spending by Medicare per enrollee has dropped but the overall spending has increased due to the expanded number of Medicare enrollees.
-The reduced amount spent by Medicare per enrollee has reduced but the cost of care has not, the end result is absolute, more out of pocket for each enrollee.
+The percentage of spending by Medicare per enrollee has dropped, but the overall spending has increased due to the expanded number of Medicare enrollees.
+The reduced amount spent by Medicare per enrollee has reduced but the cost of care has not, the result is absolute, more out of pocket for each enrollee.

-The end result is the retiree’s share of escalating Medicare costs and costs not covered by Medicare.
+The result is the retiree’s share of escalating Medicare costs and costs not covered by Medicare.
 In essence, once the medical participation rates are covered by health care providers from Medicare, you are on your own.

 According to the Department of Aging, the projected annual rate of growth for health care expenses for the next 10 years is 5.8%.
 Where will this money come from, your retirement accounts?
 Your savings?
-If you need to transfer funds from your retirement accounts to cover medical expense, what affect does that make in your retirement income?
+If you need to transfer funds from your retirement accounts to cover the medical expense, what effect does that make in your retirement income?

 The Affordable Care Act of 2010 stated it would help control the increase in medical expenses by controlling how much was being reimbursed for medical care costs.
 Instead, it has worked in reverse, and medical expenses are rising, with the amount of out of pocket costs paid has followed along.
 The ACA does pay less, but all that equates to the end user (Medicare enrollee) who will pay more.
 How much more?
 It is estimated that Medicare (via ACA) will only cover 62% of medical costs, which means that 38% will be paid for out of pocket.